Sourced in Bali

 Left untreated, plantation teak weathers to a consistent silver-grey within eighteen months.
 Maintained with annual teak oil application, it retains its warm golden-brown tone indefinitely.
 Both finishes are valid, the choice is aesthetic, not structural.
 All teak supplied by Ubud Atelier includes FSC chain-of-custody documentation.

-Best for
+Best applications

 - Outdoor dining sets